nanociaglia/Private-Plugins/README.md

 - You can't go to spec if you are mother zombie (only for the first 4 minutes of the round)
 - You can type !spec <target name> to spectate him faster.

-# Custom HUD
+# Custom HUD - CURRENTLY PUBLIC - CHECK MY REPOS
 - Like my TabHudInfo plugin but more complex with a lot of other stuff.

-# Discord API for your server (live chat, admin logs, map logs, etc)

 # Leader
 I didn't make this plugin but i've fixed a lot of things and i've made some restrictions for zombies.
 It has new multiple cvars and also, i've made a cvar to MUTE people while leader is speaking.